-Do EEN countries tend to catch up the EU in terms of per capita income during transition from planned to market economy?
-One of the possible ways is to test for the convergence of per capita incomes between the EEN countries and EU, exploring concepts of β and σ convergence.
-In addition, specifics of the analyzed period should be taken into account, including depth of the adaptation recession and reforms progress in post-communist countries the region.
+Do ENP countries tend to catch up with the EU in terms of per capita income during the transition from planned to market economy?
+One of the possible ways to answer this question is to test for the convergence of per capita incomes between the ENP countries and EU, exploring concepts of β and σ convergence.
+In addition, specifics of the analyzed period should be taken into account, including the depth of the adaptation recession and reforms progress in post-communist countries of the region.

-The analysis is organized as follows: (1) analysis of data properties used; (2) analysis of β and σ convergence of per capita income in low and middle income CIS, EU candidates and West Balkan countries; (3) empirical explanations of per capita GDP convergence, including its relationship with market reforms, FDI inflow, and initial level of development; (4) conclusions about speed of catching up and ways of filling the development gap between the countries of the region.
+The analysis is organized as follows: (1) analysis of properties of the data used; (2) analysis of β and σ convergence of per capita income in low and middle income CIS, EU candidates and West Balkan countries; (3) empirical explanations of per capita GDP convergence, including its relationship with market reforms, FDI inflow, and initial level of development; (4) conclusions about the speed of catching up and the ways of bridging the development gap between the countries of the region.

-1. The data
+III.1.
+The data

-For purposes of this analysis, the data on GDP per capita in constant Euro of 2000 is used.
-The whole set of analyzed countries includes 54 countries divided into the following groups: EEN countries, CIS, EU15, EU12, candidate countries, and West Balkans.28 The maximum number of observations for each country is 17 (1989-2005).
+For the purposes of this analysis, the data on GDP per capita in constant 2000 Euro were used.
+The whole set of 54 analyzed countries could be divided into the following groups: ENP countries, CIS, EU15, EU-2004, EU-2007, candidate countries, and West Balkans28.
+The maximum number of observations for each country is 17 (1989-2005).